gw-ospo/curioss-patterns/github-project-workflow.md

 Label “good first issues” to support student onboarding and enable external collaborators to participate in discussions and task tracking.

 + **Simplified planning and reporting:**
-Project views, milestones, and iterations provide a lightweight way to track progress across semesters and generate reports without additional tools.
+Project views, milestones, and iterations provide a lightweight way to track progress over time and generate reports without additional tools.

 ### Key steps include:

 1. **Create a single organization-level GitHub Project:**
-Use one shared project board as the central place to track all OSPO activities across repositories, teams, and semesters.
+Use one shared project board as the central place to track all OSPO activities across repositories and teams.

 2. **Standardize work intake using GitHub Issues:**
 Represent tasks as issues and link them to the project board, ensuring required fields and context are captured consistently.